letsgetrusty/bootcamp/4. Projects/3. Microservices/Problem/Stage 2/README.md

       - "50051:50051" # expose port 50051 so that applications outside the container can connect to it
 ```

-In our case we need to define an auth service and a health check service.

 ---

 After completing the steps above you should be able to start your application via Docker Compose.